RyanWillDev/interview-prep/Front-end-Developer-Interview-Questions/FEDIQAnswers.md

 * What are `data-` attributes good for?
   * **You can store relevent information about a given element in the data attribute and access that with JavaScript using `element.dataset.value`.**
 * Consider HTML5 as an open web platform.
 What are the building blocks of HTML5?
+  * **The foundation of HTML5 is the adoption of web standards.
+Having standards allows all developers to create websites using the agreed upon building blocks of an HTML document such as, the `<head>`, `<body>`, and the plethora of HTML elements.**
 * Describe the difference between a `cookie`, `sessionStorage` and `localStorage`.
 * Describe the difference between `<script>`, `<script async>` and `<script defer>`.
 * Why is it generally a good idea to position CSS `<link>`s between `<head></head>` and JS `<script>`s just before `</body>`?
 Do you know any exceptions?